esciencecenter-digital-skills/workshop-metadata/ds-cr/setup-gitlab.md

 ```

 #### If something does not work:
 Follow the corresponding setup instructions.
-If you still need help, come to our dedicated setup session.
+If you still need help, send us an email at training@esciencecenter.nl